Distributed Computation for Marginal Likelihood based Model Choice: Distributed Model Choice

-\end{proposition} This links the variance of the estimator $\hat{I}_{\text{sub}}$ to the relative coverage of the joint conditional posterior $p(z_{1:S}|y_{1:S})$ to the product of the conditional subposteriors $\tilde{p}(z_{1:S}|y_{1:S})$, where the latter can be seen as a proposal to approximate the former.
-Thus, as the number of splits increase this estimator faces the same issues as importance sampling: if the tails of the proposal are thinner than the target, the variance of the estimator potentially becomes infinite.
-The arising problems can be alleviated by a better overlap between target and proposal.
+This links the variance of the estimator $\hat{I}_{\text{sub}}$ to the relative coverage of the joint conditional posterior $p(z_{1:S}|y_{1:S})$ and the product of the conditional subposteriors $\tilde{p}(z_{1:S}|y_{1:S})$.
+The variance of the ratio measures the quality of the product of the conditional subposterior as an importance sampling proposal distribution.
+If the tails of the proposal are thinner than the target, the variance of the estimator potentially becomes infinite.
+As the number of splits increases, we expect the product of the conditional subposteriors to become a worse approximation of the true subposterior, and the variance of the estimator to increase.
 Note that in practice the variance of $\hat{I}_{\text{sub}}$ will be larger than the suggested quantity due to the autocorrelation introduced by the Gibbs sampler.